MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/configure-client-access-control-smb-over-quic-preview.md

 > [!IMPORTANT]
 > Windows Insider and Windows Server Insider builds are in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 SMB over QUIC Client Access Control (CAC) enables you to restrict which clients can access SMB over QUIC servers, creating an allowlist for trusted devices to connect to the file server.
-This gives organizations more protection but does not change the Windows authentication used to make the SMB connection nor does it alter the end user experience.
+CAC gives organizations more protection but doesn't change the authentication used when making the SMB connection, nor does it alter the end user experience.

 This article explains how to configure SMB over QUIC Client Access Control (CAC) using PowerShell in Windows and Windows Server.